oat-sa/tao-calculator-fe/API.md

 The engines offers API for managing the variables:

--   `.hasVariable(name)`: Checks if a variable is registered.
+-   `calculator.hasVariable(name)`: Checks if a variable is registered.
--   `.getVariable(name)`: Gets a variable defined for the expression.
+-   `calculator.getVariable(name)`: Gets a variable defined for the expression.
--   `.getVariableValue(name)`: Gets the value of a variable.
+-   `calculator.getVariableValue(name)`: Gets the value of a variable.
--   `.setVariable(name, value)`: Sets a variable that can be used by the expression.
+-   `calculator.setVariable(name, value)`: Sets a variable that can be used by the expression.
--   `.deleteVariable(name)`: Deletes a variable defined for the expression.
+-   `calculator.deleteVariable(name)`: Deletes a variable defined for the expression.
--   `.getAllVariables()`: Gets all variables in a list.
+-   `calculator.getAllVariables()`: Gets all variables in a list.
--   `.getAllVariableValues()`: Gets the values for the variables defined for the expression.
+-   `calculator.getAllVariableValues()`: Gets the values for the variables defined for the expression.
--   `.setVariableList(defs)`: Sets a list of variables that can be used by the expression.
+-   `calculator.setVariableList(defs)`: Sets a list of variables that can be used by the expression.
--   `.clearVariables()`: Deletes all variables defined for the expression.
+-   `calculator.clearVariables()`: Deletes all variables defined for the expression.
--   `.setLastResult(result)`: Sets the value of the last result.
+-   `calculator.setLastResult(result)`: Sets the value of the last result.
--   `.getLastResult()`: Gets the value of the last result.
+-   `calculator.getLastResult()`: Gets the value of the last result.
--   `.setMemory()`: Sets the value of the last result into the memory.
+-   `calculator.setMemory()`: Sets the value of the last result into the memory.
--   `.getMemory()`: Gets the value of the memory.
+-   `calculator.getMemory()`: Gets the value of the memory.
--   `.clearMemory()`: Clears the value of the memory.
+-   `calculator.clearMemory()`: Clears the value of the memory.
--   `.insertVariable(name)`: Inserts a variable as a term in the expression at the current position.
+-   `calculator.insertVariable(name)`: Inserts a variable as a term in the expression at the current position.

 ## <a name='Commands'></a>Commands